Name: Caitlynn Dennie

-Clubs/Intramurals/other extracurricular activities involved in?: I am a member of Sigma Kappa and I am a resident adviser in Teal Hall.
+Clubs/Intramurals/other extracurricular activities involved in?: I am a member of Sigma Kappa and I am a resident adviser in Teal Hall (now DeCenzo Hall).

 Do you work anywhere currently (either on or off campus)?: I work at the front desk at the HTC Center and I will be working at a country club in Myrtle Beach this summer.

 Plans after graduation?: I am just trying to focus on graduation at this point, but if I had to pick something, I would say I am definitely going to look at attending grad school somewhere in the South!